-It is said that theater as we know it today was born in ancient Greece.
+It is said that theaters as we know them today were born in Ancient Greece.

 In the past, only men were allowed to be actors.
 The art of acting was held in high esteem, and actors were even exempt from military service.

-Athens still has rich cultural offerings, and we have put together a small selection here.
+Athens still has rich cultural offerings, and we have put together a small selection of the 7 most stunning theaters here.

 1. Stavros Niarchos Foundation - Greek National Opera